 Presenter: Sergio Gervasini

-The past of computer science is fascinating!
-For further interviews and conferences on Varese Retrocomputing 2023, as well as for other topics related to vintage computers, I invite you to subscribe to the YouTube channel @ValorosoIT.
+The past of computing is fascinating!
+For further interviews and conferences on Varese Retrocomputing 2023, as well as other topics related to vintage computers, I invite you to subscribe to the YouTube channel @ValorosoIT.